witty-works/nlp_api/README.md

 ### Build Docker image:

 After making changes in the code or in the Dockerfile, you can run the local setup.
-Create `requirements.txt` file (used by Docker image) and build new image with the following commands:
+Build new image with the following commands:

 ```
+pdm export --prod -o requirements.txt
 python3.11 -m pip install -r requirements.txt
 docker build -t DockerImageName:DockerImageRelease
 ```